Critical Theory, Etc: An interrogation

 Critical Theory

-As we go on I shan’t assume you have read much about CT Etcetera or its race, gender, sex and colonialism subsets.
+As we go on I shan’t assume you have read much about CT Etcetera or its race, gender, sex and colonialism or other subsets.
 But remember, please, that it is easy to read more about them all elsewhere.

 I want to move beyond amiable descriptions of Critical Theory and its subsets to something I haven’t found elsewhere.
 I want to offer some sharp tools by which someone might shuck open the oyster-like grip CT Etcetera wants to get on our minds.